 Keep Your Baby Inside During Peak Hours

-The sun’s ultraviolet (UV) rays are most intense between 10:00 a.m. and 2:00 p.m.
-If you can, avoid taking your baby outside during these peak hours.
+As a general rule of thumb, the sun’s ultraviolet (UV) rays are most intense between 10:00 a.m. and 2:00 p.m. and should be avoided during this time when possible.

-Take a look at the rest of our sun safety tips for more ideas if this is absolutely unavoidable, like if you’re on vacation at the beach or taking an outside family adventure somewhere!
+Take a look at the rest of our sun safety tips for more ideas on sun protection methods if limited sun exposure is unavoidable, such as when you’re on vacation at the beach or taking an outside family adventure somewhere.

 Stay In A Shaded Area

 What is this UPF rating all about?
-Not all beach umbrellas block direct UV rays, meaning your baby could still get sunburned even while sitting in the shade!
+Not all beach umbrellas are created equal — only some block direct UV rays, meaning your baby could still get sunburned even while sitting in the shade!

 To keep that from happening, choose a tent or umbrella with a UPF rating of at least 50.

 Baseball caps are super cute on babies, but they’re not practical, especially when your baby is in direct sunlight.

 Caps don’t cover your little one’s neck and ears, whereas a wide-brimmed hat will protect these sensitive areas.
 Wide-brimmed hats are the best and safest option for your baby when you’re out in the sun.

 Although many babies don’t enjoy wearing hats at first, persevere!
 Opt for a hat with a strap or toggle to help keep it securely on your little one’s head.

 Choosing a hat made from a soft fabric will also help keep your baby comfortable and more likely to keep wearing the hat throughout the day.